legoraft/legoraft.github.io/_drafts/arch-install-backups.md

 options  root=UUID=<UUID> rootflags=subvol=@ rw
 ```

 This entry will be named 'Arch Linux', will first look for the correct linux image, then load the microcode and the filesystem.
 After that, it will read our root filesystem, which is the `@` subvolume on the correct disk UUID[^3].
-If you've installed a different kernel, make sure you are using the correct `linux` file (you can find it by just running `ls /mnt/boot`.
+If you've installed a different kernel, make sure you are using the correct `linux` and `initramfs` files (you can find it by just running `ls /mnt/boot`.

 After creating the entry, we can move on to creating a user and rebooting.